lordsarcastic/quiz/README.md

 - Create your superuser account with `docker-compose run web python manage.py createsuperuser`.
 Fill in required details.
 Note that your password won't display on the screen.
 Type blindly and trust the god of Django to log it in.
 - To start the server, run `docker-compose up`
 - You can start making requests by visiting [http://localhost:10000](http://localhost:10000)

+### Documentation
+Documentation for the application is available in JSON format on [Postman](https://www.getpostman.com/collections/39791e227bb260b4dcfd)